hashicorp/field-workshops-nomad/docs/slides/index.md

 You make a slide a title slide by including `class: title`.

 ---
-name: nomad-workshops
+name: nomad-workshops-slides
-# Nomad Workshops
+# Nomad Workshops Slides
-### This repository contains Nomad workshops.
+### This directory contains slides for Nomad workshops.
 * They are organized by cloud.
 * Workshops for each cloud are organized by type:
   1. Nomad OSS